rwcitek/A_Gental_Introduction_to_BNF/slides/007_uses_of_bnf.md

 ### Uses of BNF

-The man page section 5 for the sudoers file is described in EBNF
+The man page section 5 for the sudoers file is described in EBNF.
+Different style.

 ### Protocols